viceroypenguin/SuperLinq/Source/SuperLinq/readme.md

 to a stream of `(T value, int count)`

 #### Scan
-The `.Scan()` method has been removed in favor of the System.Interactive version of the method.
+The `.Scan()` method has been renamed to `.ScanEx()` in order to avoid conflict with the System.Interactive version of the method.
 However, the behavior of the System.Interactive version differs slightly in that it does not return the seed/first element.
-If the existing behavior is desired, a new version of `.Scan()` may be introduced with a different name and the old behavior.
+The new `.ScanEx()` method maintains the original behavior.

 ## .NET Versions